faster-cpython/benchmarking-public/results/bm-20240713-3.14.0a0-a2bec77/bm-20240713-pythonperf2-x86_64-python-a2bec77d25b11f50362a-3.14.0a0-a2bec77-vs-3.12.0.md

 # HPT report

-- Reliability score: 55.60% likely to be faster
+- Reliability score: 54.86% likely to be slow
-- 90% likely to have a speedup of 1.00x
+- 90% likely to have a slowdown of 1.00x
-- 95% likely to have a speedup of 1.00x
+- 95% likely to have a slowdown of 1.00x
-- 99% likely to have a speedup of 1.00x
+- 99% likely to have a slowdown of 1.00x

 # Memory
 - memory change: 0.94x